andreiabal/andreiabal-numberconverter-lib/README.md

 # A JS library for validate credit card numbers v.1.0.0

-**This library is intended for validation of credit card numbers for use in web applications.**
+**This library is intended for validation of credit card numbers using Luhn's algorithm.**

 In the current version it returns true or false for the numbers tested.